ethanyanjiali/deep-vision/Inception/pytorch/README.md

-# ImageNet ILSVRC2012 - PyTorch
+# Inception - ImageNet ILSVRC2012 - PyTorch

 This directory contains the PyTorch code to replicate Inception model with public ImageNet ILSVRC2012 dataset